-It doesn’t need to be the way that the government has proposed: we can make a change.
+It doesn’t need to be the way that the government has proposed.
+Continuing CPRE’s legacy of calling for brownfield-first, we can make a change.

 By giving local communities ways they can identify brownfield land for development, and power for local authorities to choose which sites are developed first, so suitable brownfield land can be built on before anything else.
 And, and no less importantly, by giving more powers and funding to secure an increase in affordable homes – both in the countryside and on brownfield urban sites, too.

 Our local green spaces were the shoulder to lean on for many of us during one of our greatest hours of need.
 It’s time to reflect, re-evaluate and re-prioritise.
 The regeneration of brownfield will allow the outdoors to continue to regenerate us.